 Lisbon is getting busier and we don’t mind that at all.
-With so many cool streets to go, shops to buy and restaurants from all over the world to experience, besides the good and old traditional ones, of course, you can end your holidays more tired than when you began.
+With so many cool streets to go, shops to browse and restaurants from all over the world to experience, besides the good and old traditional ones, of course, you can end your holidays more tired than when you began.
 Whether you're looking for a relaxing treatment or to spend a full weekend, these hotels have the ideal recipe to forget the craziness of the urban life for a while.
-Lean back, place some cucumber in your eyes and enjoy some zen music at the best spa hotels in Lisbon.
+Lean back, place some cucumber in your eyes and enjoy some zen music at one of the best spa hotels in Lisbon.

 The best spa hotels in Lisbon